Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 The running gag was that my company [Razorpay](https://razorpay.com) was fielding a full-stack team for Rootconf.
 It did help we were also the Payment Partners.

-After the usual meet and greet with hasgeek employees, volunteers (who were now friends) and the attendees I had met during last rootconf and other conferences, we were seated in the MLR COnvention Center Auditorium, primed for the first talk.
+After the usual meet and greet with hasgeek employees, volunteers (who were now friends) and the attendees I had met during last rootconf and other conferences, we were seated in the MLR Convention Center Auditorium, primed for the first talk.

 ### [D01T01: State of the Open Source Monitoring Landscape](https://rootconf.talkfunnel.com/2017/63-state-of-the-open-source-monitoring-landscape) by [@gethash](https://twitter.com/gethash)
 Bernd is the co-fo of Icinga, that much [hyped and heated fork](https://news.ycombinator.com/item?id=9452013) of Nagios.
 So if he's talking about monitoring, you're supposed to listen.